ctjustinehui/ctjustinehui.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
+BE(1st class Hons), BA(Hons) (University of Auckland, New Zealand), PhD (Sophia University, Japan)

+Justine obtained her conjoint BE(Hons) in Computer Systems Engineering and BA(Hons) (BA in Linguistics and Japanese and BA(Hons) in Asian Studies) at the University of Auckland.
+This was followed by several years in industry at IBM (project at Unitec/Air NZ), while she studied a ME with Dr. Catherine Watson on speech synthesis for healthcare robots.
+She received her PhD at Sophia University, Japan, at the Speech Communication Lab under Prof. Takayuki Arai on the relationship between hearing deficits and speech and melody perception.

+Research

+After her PhD, she came back to Auckland as a postdoctoral research fellow (PI: A/P Yusuke Hioka) examining how language familiarity affects our understanding of speech in different acoustic environments while being involved in the MPAi (Māori pronunciation aid) project with A/P Catherine Watson, Dr. Peter Keegan and Dr. Danielle Lottridge, on developing a computer interface based application for users to learn and improve their Māori vowel pronunciation by getting real-time visual feedback.

+Her main research interests include speech perception and production of hearing impaired listeners and non-native speakers, hearing assistive technologies and phonetics focusing on Japanese and te reo Māori.

+She is currently a lecturer at the Department of Mechanical and Mechatronics Engineering, University of Auckland.
 <!---
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.